 The latest parenting challenge is dealing with emerging adults who have no intention of leaving the nest.
 Many 19- to 29-year-olds either return home after college or they've never even left home.
 The media refers to them as "Boomerang Kids."
 Parents are worried that their kids won't leave home.

 Young adults are indeed becoming more difficult to coax out of their comfy childhood homes.
-Since the '70s, the number of 26-year-olds still living at home has nearly doubled!
+Recently, the number of 26-year-olds still living at home has tripled!
 Here are the top 4 factors contributing to this change:

 1. They Are Unprepared